renerocksai/sublimeless_zk/README.md

 * auto-insertion of tables of contents
 * auto-insertion of bibliographies
 * export to stand-alone semantic text view HTML
+* support for external commands, e.g. to create PDFs

 See the [Usage](#usage) section below to see how this package might support your workflow.